 Boxing has always been able to create superstars, even if those days seem to be slowly drawing to a close.
 Only time will tell whether the sport can still see a prizefighter through to the realm of megastardom, but Floyd Mayweather Jr. may be the last of a dying breed.
 Even so, his path to the apex of contemporary pugilism was an often complex one and stardom didn’t catch on right away; it’s just that the second half of his professional career was so loud and brash, what came before seems forgotten.

 Mayweather built a career in the usual way, climbing the ranks and defeating several good, or even great, fighters, collecting belts and staying undefeated.
-By April of 2006, exactly 10 years ago, Mayweather’s legacy was impressive, but not so outstanding as to allow him to become a breakout star.
-That month he took a necessary step towards becoming a full-fledged sports celebrity when he tangled with Zab Judah, an extremely talented underachiever who sometimes threatened to rise to the occasion.
+By April of 2006, Mayweather’s legacy was impressive, but not so outstanding as to allow him to become a breakout star.
+That month he took a necessary step towards becoming a full-fledged sports celebrity when he tangled with Zab Judah, a talented underachiever who sometimes threatened to rise to the occasion.